-Social media is becoming an indispensible part of the marketing mix for many businesses and one of the best ways to reach customers and clients.
+Social media is becoming an indispensable part of the marketing mix for many businesses and one of the best ways to reach customers and clients.

 Social media platforms, such as blogs, Facebook, Twitter and YouTube have a number of benefits for companies and are fast overtaking traditional media formats such as print and TV ads, brochures, flyers and email campaigns.
 On top of that social media is now an integral part of your organic SEO efforts because of the links that social medial can naturally generate to your site.
 Here are just a few of the many advantages social media has over traditional media.